FAQs - How to apply?

 I am applying for external funding, and I need an offer from you to apply, but have not yet heard your decision.
 What should I do?

 We are sometimes able to make early admission decisions for applicants who need this information to apply for funding.
 Please contact us if you are in that position.
+Expect us to take a few days to come to a decision.

 You have accepted me as a PhD student, but the letter says that you cannot yet offer funding.
 What does that mean?

 We may let you know about your admission status before we have made the funding decision.
 If a funding decision has been made, the offer letter should clearly state either the source of funding, OR that you are expected to fund yourself.
 If it does not state either, then the decision has not been made, and a further letter concerning funding will follow.
 In the meantime, you might well be able to use the offer of admission to apply for alternative sources of funding yourself.
+If you are unsure about your offer, please contact us.

 You have accepted me as a PhD student, but the letter says that you expect me to be self-funding.
 Can I assume I will find funding once I arrive?